Visitor Information

 To translate this page into your preferred language, click the Google Translate icon in the top-right menu and select your desired language.

-The dementia care team supports patients with dementia, and their carers and relatives.
+The dementia care team supports patients living with dementia, their carers and relatives.
 The team provides a range of services to patients who are in hospital for reasons which may, or may not, be directly related to their dementia.
 The team operates across all of our hospitals and satellite sites.

 Do I need a referral to access the service?